DataSQRL/datasqrl.github.io/docs/reference/operations/command.md

 # DataSQRL Command Reference

 You interact with DataSQRL through the DataSQRl command on your command line.
-The DataSQRL command compiles and runs SQRL scripts, discovers data sources and sinks, and publishes packages to the repository.
+The DataSQRL command compiles SQRL scripts, discovers data sources and sinks, and publishes packages to the repository.

 :::info
 We recommend that you run the DataSQRL command through docker and the following example commands use docker.
 This requires that you have [docker installed](https://docs.docker.com/get-docker/) and running on your local machine.